Jollerprutt/proxmox-node/README.md

 - [x] Network DHCP server is `192.168.1.5`

 Other Prerequisites are:
-- [x] Synology NAS, including NFS, is fully configured as [synobuild](https://github.com/ahuacate/synobuild)
+- [x] Synology NAS, including NFS, is fully configured as per [synobuild](https://github.com/ahuacate/synobuild)

 Tasks to be performed are:
 - [ ] Create the required Synology shared folders and NFS shares